A guide to group life insurance

 • Group Critical illness insurance - provides a lump sum payment to employees if they are diagnosed with one of a number of listed medical conditions

-• Group Health insurance - provides access to private medical treatment that can help avoid NHS waiting times
+• Group Health insurance - provides access to private medical treatment that can help avoid NHS waiting times.
+You will find more information about health insurance for employees in our article "Small business health insurance".

-Group life insurance providers such as Aviva, Legal & General, AIG and Canada Life provide some very good material to support businesses to understand what their group schemes offer.
-Every group scheme will vary slightly from the next as insurance companies have their own unique guidelines for qualification to their group life insurance scheme.
+Group life insurance providers such as Aviva, Legal & General, Zurich, Unum and Canada Life provide some very good material to support businesses in understanding what their group schemes offer.
+Every group scheme will vary slightly from the next as insurance companies have unique guidelines for qualification to their group life insurance scheme.

 Most insurance companies will provide quotations directly to a business that is looking to start a group life insurance scheme but will not provide advice as part of their service.
 Essentially, the business has to make its own decisions about which insurance company's scheme is best for it and how to structure the group life insurance scheme for the benefit of its employees.
 This can be challenging as there are various tax implications to consider as well as the advantage of specific perks that one insurance company may provide over another.

-The best way to source a group life insurance scheme that suits you and your business is to speak with an independent specialist business insurance adviser* Specialist advisers who provide business insurance solutions are very well versed in the different group schemes that are available across the market and will provide the advice and guidance that insurance companies usually won't.
-This means that you can discuss all of your business needs; what you want to achieve as well as how much you would like to spend on putting the group life insurance scheme
+The best way to source a group life insurance scheme that suits you and your business is to speak with an independent specialist business insurance adviser*.
+Specialist advisers who provide business insurance solutions are very well-versed in the different group schemes that are available across the market and will provide the advice and guidance that insurance companies usually won't.
+This means that you can discuss all of your business needs; what you want to achieve as well as how much you would like to spend on putting the group life insurance scheme in place.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 This link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article